 - Teamwork Award: Recognize the team that performs best with each individual achieving their goals.

-Plan A Successful Walkathon or Pledge Event
+Plan A Successful Walkathon or P2P Event

 If you are organizing a walkathon or other peer-to-peer fundraising event, DoJiggy’s P2P crowdfunding software can help.
 And, be sure to download our free Walkathon Guide: “Your Complete Guide to Organizing a Successful Walkathon”